smrfeld/beyond-gitfolio/README.md

 1. Blog is not tested and probably broken.
 2. Ability to reorganize sections.
-3. Ability to choose one or two column layouts.
+3. Ability to choose one or two column layouts for links.